hmrc/mobile-audit/docs/audit-events.md

 *  **URL Params**

-   **Optional:**
+   **Required:**

    `journeyId=[journeyId]`

-   The journey Id may be supplied for logging and diagnostic purposes.
+   The journey Id is supplied for logging and diagnostic purposes.

 *  **JSON**